 Those interested in learning more about their Nordic heritage and anyone curious about things Scandinavian are invited to sample what's at ScanFest: good food, good works, good shows, good people, and good times.
-The Fest is held on the Sunday of (US) Labor Day weekend, which will be Sunday, September 1 in 2013, from 10 AM to 6 PM.
+The Fest is held on the Sunday of (US) Labor Day weekend, which will be Sunday, Ausut 30 in 2014, from 10 AM to 6 PM.
 The current schedule, flyers with discount admission, list of vendors, entertainers, and advanced sale tickets can be found on the website.
 Every member of the family will love this remarkable event.
 All ages attend.

-There's an advanced sale price of $11 for tix before Aug 31, '12.
+There's an advanced sale price of $11.
 At the gate is $14, Seniors $13.
 There's also a flyer to download from the website with a $13 admission coupon to bring.
 You can get discount tickets here.
 Admission is FREE to those wearing authentic Nordic regional folkdress …. and FREE for children 12 and under.

 ScanFest welcomes food and craft / gift vendors with a Nordic theme, entertainers, performers/presenters/reenactors with a Scandinavian theme and encourages other Nordic organizations to participate at the info tents.
 There's info and application forms on the website for that.
 If you or your organization would like to participate as a vendor, exhibitor, demonstrating artisan, entertainer, reenactor… check the website for info or email.